Michelle is a stay-at-home parent to a five-year-old boy, three-year-old girl, two dogs, and one husband. She lives in Houston.

 4. How to Protect Your Child’s Mattress: Vinyl Mattress Protector

-I wish I had not wasted lots of money and time spent cleaning mattresses and bought zippered vinyl protectors from the start!
+I wish I had not wasted lots of money and time spent cleaning mattresses and instead bought zippered vinyl protectors from the start!
 I bought vinyl mattress protectors from Target, which are affordable and work perfectly.

 I thought my children would be uncomfortable with vinyl.
 I have spent too much on cloth mattress protectors that claim they will protect the mattress.
 They do not.
 Do not waste your money!
 The vinyl ones work well not only for pee accidents but for vomiting, too.

 Bonus Tip: My son was uncomfortable when I put the vinyl protector on his mattress.
 I put one of the cloth protectors over it, and he has been fine.

 When my oldest moved on to the regular toilet, we used a potty seat that snapped into the lid of the regular toilet.
 We had two problems with this snap-on potty seat: there was no good place to put it, and he could not put it on himself.
 Over time, it damaged our toilet seat.

 I had to replace our toilet seat and came across one with a child seat attached.
 For us, this has been a great solution.
 Our bathroom is narrow, and it's used by other members of our family and guests.
 The potty seats with the steps attached are too big for our bathroom.
 There would be nowhere to put it when my daughter is not using it.